Hey, Florida Homeowners!

 If I received my initial inspection but was unable to submit a grant application before the portal closed, do the new rules effective July 1st apply to me?

-Yes, all grant applications submitted after July 1st must be prioritized as outlined above in the FAQ entitled “Upcoming law changes July 1, 2024”.
+Yes, all grant applications submitted after July 1st are prioritized as follows:

 I have had a home inspection, but I can’t complete my grant application, what happens now?